 Try the following and see how the colors behave differently:

-• Arrange the Skittles in a different shape.
+- Arrange the Skittles in a different shape.

-• Arrange the Skittles randomly on the plate.
+- Arrange the Skittles randomly on the plate.

-• Use another type of candy with sugar coating (such as M&M’s).
+- Use another type of candy with sugar coating (such as M&M’s).

-• After all the colors bled to the center of the plate, add a sugar cube in the center.
+- After all the colors bled to the center of the plate, add a sugar cube in the center.
 Watch the colors run the other way!

-I hope your kid thought the candy science experiment is as magical as my kids did!
+I hope your kid thought the candy science experiment was as magical as my kids did!
 And I hope you have a big bag of Skittles because they will want to do this one over and over again.

 YOU MAY LIKE: